writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ## Items Required

+Ensure you have the following items ready to create and customize a Rocket Lawyer document:

-1. **Client Credentials** [I don't find a reference to this in the Welcome Guide page]
+1. **Client Credentials**
    Obtain these through the onboarding process in the [Welcome Guide](welcome-guide).
+[I don't find a reference to this in the Welcome Guide page]

 2. **templateId**
    This is the unique ID for the template used to initialize the interview.
 For example, for a lease agreement, you can use: `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.